mozman/ezdxf/docs/source/faq.rst

 FAQ
 ===

+.. _faq001:

-What is the Relationship Between ezdxf, dxfwrite and dxfgrabber?
+What is the Relationship between ezdxf, dxfwrite and dxfgrabber?
 ----------------------------------------------------------------

 In 2010 I started my first Python package for creating DXF documents called `dxfwrite`, this package can't